 A critical injury can happen in a moment.
 A MedCost registered nurse who is dedicated to your situation can help with information as you and your caregivers deal with a new and sudden health concern.
 Your nurse will reach out to you and provide care advocacy and participate in your care coordination.
 MedCost nurses are a resource for information concerning specialists, facilities and medication coverage.

 Well visits, annual check-ups and preventive screening tests are a part of staying healthy.
 Plus, these preventive measures and tests are covered under your health plan.
-Take advantage of preventive tests such as mammograms, prostate screenings, colonoscopies, Pap tests and other preventive screenings recommended by your doctor.
+Take advantage of preventive tests such as mammograms, prostate screenings, colorectal screenings, Pap tests and other preventive screenings recommended by your doctor.

 Pregnancy is a wonderful time.
 There is much to plan for from nutrition in your early trimesters to breastfeeding and pediatrician visits in the fourth trimester.
 Being informed about your benefits is essential as you prepare for the arrival of your baby.
 Once your baby arrives, don't forget to add your newborn to your health plan coverage within 30 days of their birth date.

-When you have the opportunity to plan, it is often wise to take the time to shop the cost of your procedure.
-Depending on the service or surgery, you may find quite a variance in price and find it worth making a few phone calls.
-Once you find a doctor, specialist or facility, always check to see what coverage your plan offers.
+When you have the opportunity to plan, consider using the Cost Estimator Tool.
+Found in your secure Member Account, this resource compares prices and quality ratings for providers, services, hospitals, and facilities within your network and local area.
+Depending on the service or surgery, you may find quite a variance in price.
+Once you've narrowed down your options, specialist or facility, always check to see what coverage your plan offers.

 There are precertification requirements for some outpatient procedures and procedures that require a hospital stay.
 Either you or your doctor should call MedCost to have your procedure precertified.
 This precertification is important because it reduces the likelihood that you will owe additional out-of-pocket costs.
 It also guarantees you have an advocate aware of your procedure.
 Our nurse review of your medical history ensures your health and safety are top priority.